The Universe of Discourse

 This was all Katara had been shown, so when I said “just divide by 7” this is what she was thinking of.
 But you only need long division for large divisors.
 For simple divisors like !!7!!, I was taught short division, an easier technique:

-But that's one of the tricks I was using that wasn't obvious to Katara: we don't care about the quotient anyway, only the remainder.
+Another one of the tricks I was using that wasn't obvious to Katara was: we don't care about the quotient anyway, only the remainder.
 So when I did this in my head, I discarded the parts of the calculation that were about the quotient, and only kept the steps that pertained to the remainder.
 The way I was actually doing this sounded like this in my mind:

 7 into 12 leaves 5.
 7 into 53 leaves 4.
 7 into 44 leaves 2.
 7 into 25 leaves 4.
 7 into 46 leaves 4.
 7 into 57 leaves 5.
 7 into 58 leaves 9.
 The answer is 9.